#1 – Brazil is the largest coffee producer, consumer and exporter worldwide.

 Café com Limão / Limãozinho

-- similar to the Mazagran
+- is similar to the Mazagran

 - Fill a glass to 2/3 with ice cubes.